AymenRumi/home-listing-pipeline/README.md

 ## Project Overview:

 This project is a scalable `web scraping` `ETL` (Extract, Transform, Load) solution, designed to scrape real estate data from REMAX.
 It leverages `Celery`, an asynchronous task queue, in conjunction with `RabbitMQ` as the message broker.
 The workers, implemented with `multithreaded` selenium web drivers, allow for parallel scraping of multiple pages of the REMAX website.
-The extracted data undergoes transformation and validation based on a predefined `data contract` before being stored in an `SQL database`.
+The extracted data undergoes transformation and validation based on a predefined `data contract` before being stored in an `SQL database` for long term analytics.

 ##  Key Features: